 This was all so insidious that it spread like wildfire.
 The Schofield Bible came out of all this, robbing the church of authority by promoting an eschatology of defeat and rescue rather than of victory and of the increase of God’s kingdom to fill the earth.
 All of a sudden it was maintenance, put the walls up, protect your beliefs, have nothing to do with the world.
 The Brethren church was so exclusive you were not even allowed into their meetings unless you could prove that you came from another Brethren Assembly.
 I was brought up in this, and when I got baptised in the Spirit, God just challenged my whole theology.
 I have had to re-examine everything I believed: even now I have to be continually open for God to show me the truth.

 Greek and Hebrew mindsets

 The background to this is that there is a difference between the Greek and the Hebrew mindset.
 We have briefly touched on that before.
 Let’s be clear, I am not talking about reading scripture in the Greek and Hebrew languages, but about our way of looking at things when we approach scripture.
-Here are a couple of PowerPoint slides I use to illustrate some of that:
+Here are a couple of tables I often use to illustrate some of that: